TFCCHEM 91F : Foundation Chemistry 1

 |In class clicker questions|

-Attendance at the laboratories a compulsory part of this course.
-Students must be wearing safety glasses, covered footwear and a lab coat before entering the laboratory and must keep these on until after exiting the laboratory.
+Attendance at the laboratories is a compulsory part of this course.
+Students must be wearing safety glasses, covered footwear, and a lab coat before entering the laboratory and must keep these on until after exiting the laboratory.
 Jandals or other open shoes are not satisfactory footwear.
 Students who wear prescription spectacles are required to wear safety glasses over their spectacles.
-You must pass both the practical (laboratory) and theory components independently in order to gain an overall pass in this course.

-For this course, you can expect hours of lectures, a hour tutorial, [2.5] hours of labs, [2.5] hours of reading and thinking about the content and hours of work on assignments and/or test preparation.
+For this course, you can expect 3 hours of lectures, a 1-hour tutorial, 2.5 hours of labs, 2.5 hours of reading and thinking about the content, and 1 hour of work on assignments and/or test preparation.